wellcomecollection/platform/docs/rfcs/002-archival_storage/README.md

 # RFC 002: Archival Storage Service

-**Last updated: 06 February 2019.**
+**Last updated: 18 February 2019.**

 ## Problem statement

-We need to provide a service for storing digital assets.
+We need to provide a service for storing archival and asset copies of digital assets.

 This service should: